 Day 01: Arrive La Paz

-We are welcomed at the airport and transferred to our hotel.
+Welcome to Bolivia!
+We are met at the airport and transferred to our hotel.
 Check in time starts from 1500 hrs.
 The remainder of the day is free to relax and get accustomed to the altitude.

 Overnight: Hotel Europa, La Paz (2 nights)